 Repeat this process 2-3 times until there is no mud settled at the bottom of the bowl.

 Following that, you can roughly chop them and blend it in the mixture or food processor with other flavored spices.
-Add 1 -2 tsp of water to create a smooth paste.
+Add 1 -2 teaspoon of water to create a smooth paste.

 If you do not like your chutneys to be tangy, you can skip the lemon juice.
 But according to me, it is an important ingredient as it not only enhances the taste of this chutney but also increases its shelve life.